 This 4-day Project Management Professional bootcamp gives participants the confidence and skills they need to pass the PMP certification exam.
 Participants examine the PMP exam’s five process groups and ten knowledge areas.
 Provided study materials include four proprietary training books, an online training course, fifty-three online PDU credits, and PMP application preparation tool.
 This course satisfies part of PMI’s continuing education requirement.

 The Ohio State University Coding offers a 24-week part-time developer Bootcamp.
 Training takes place in a virtual classroom three days per week and includes learning progressive web apps and database theory.
-Students will also work with a committed coach and career director during their training and participate in portfolio reviews, career content, and practice sessions.
 The bootcamps are offered through The Ohio State University, College of Engineering in partnership with Trilogy Education Services.

 Offering on-site training all over the world and online, New Horizons is a computer learning center.
 New Horizons offers training for top technology providers like Adobe, Citrix, and Microsoft.